 Check if the file exists

-You can specify a file path location, and the instruction fails when a specified file does not exist.
+You can specify a file path location, and the instruction fails when the specified file does not exist.

-If checking for a local file, when executed via the agent, the agent will attempt to locate the file locally on the agent machine.
+When checking for a local file, the agent will attempt to locate the file locally on the agent machine when executed via the agent.
 When executed for debugging purposes via the ScriptBuilder play option, the ScriptBuilder will attempt to locate the file locally on the machine where the ScriptBuilder is being run.

 Run Program